Hussein Abayat

 Hussein Abayat (died 9 November 2000) was a senior commander in Tanzim, the paramilitary unit of Palestinian movement Fatah.
 At the beginning of the Second Intifada, the Israeli military killed Abayat outside Bethlehem, the first time that Israel publicly acknowledged conducting a targeted killing.
 Israel states that the targeted killing of Abayat was a response to attacks for which he was held responsible.
-The operation was executed while he was en route to conduct another attack.
+It also stated that the operation was executed while he was en route to conduct another attack.

 Biography

 Abayat was commander of the Tanzim paramilitary group active in violence against Israel at the beginning of the Second Intifada.
 Israeli officials said that Abayat was the "mastermind" of a "terrorist network" that was responsible for deadly attacks on Israeli soldiers and civilians, including seven between 6 October and 1 November 2000.
 Palestinians confirmed that Abayat was the local leader of the intifada in Beit Sahur, a Palestinian town on the outskirts of Bethlehem.